aaron1729/sleep-stories/README.md

 `this should land in a dedicated folder, indicating the timestamps of: the story, the dalle-prompts file, and generation time. in particular, this should take as a parameter both the story and a dalle-prompts file that's based on it.`

 STATUS: the `for` loop (over the list of dalle prompts) exists, but it's not a function yet.

+## footnotes

+[^1]: note to self: this must be _manually_ copied from the notability folder in dropbox. (unfortunately (though very believably), it doesn't work to just put an alias in the git folder.)